wdwind/weibo_api/README.md

 ## Note (202012)

-Weibo(.com/.cn) recently had an update on the login logic, and now it is much more restricted.
-Basically if a device is not trusted, by default a secondary verification is required during login.
-We have accommodated with this change, and now the api supports secondary verification via sms or private message now.
+Weibo(.com/.cn) recently had an update, which added more restrictions to the login logic.
+Basically if a device is not trusted, by default a secondary verification is required for login.
+We have accommodated with this change, and now the api supports secondary verification via sms or private message.

 Although secondary verification is supported, there are some non-negligible limitations.
-For example, the process cannot be fully automated (need human intervention), and there is a very small limit of sms verification can be used per day.
+For example, the process cannot be fully automated (need human intervention), and the sms verification can only be used a few times per day.

-As a result, now it is highly recommended to save the request session to avoid login every time when using the api.
-Check [``examples/``](examples/) to know how to save/load the session to a file.
+As a result, it is highly recommended to save the requests session to avoid re-login every time when using the api.
+Check [``examples/``](examples/) on how to save/load the session to a file.

 ## Features